gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/treeview.md

 ## Methods

-Besides the [Common methods for all Controls](../common_methods.md) a tree view also has the following aditional methods:
+Besides the [Common methods for all Controls](../common_methods.md) a tree view also has the following additional methods:

 ### Adding items